arronlorenz/pi-pwr-button/README.md

 copy the scripts to `/usr/local/bin` and optionally set up the services for `x708-pwr.sh` and `bat.py`.
 The installer can also install the required `gpiod` and Python packages for you.
+After installing dependencies, it prints the current battery voltage so you can verify that the UPS HAT and battery are detected.

 ```bash
 sudo ./install.sh